 New York Property Taxes

-New York has no tax on personal property such as vehicles and jewelry, but there are property taxes on real estate.
-These taxes are actually paid to local governments such as counties, cities and school districts.
+New York has no tax on personal property, such as vehicles and jewelry, but there are property taxes on real estate.
+These taxes are paid to local governments such as counties, cities, and school districts.

 The state does not take a cut of these revenues.
-All property tax revenues go directly to the localities for their schools, police and fire departments, road maintenance and other services.
+All property tax revenues go directly to the localities for their:

 Property Tax Exemptions